Photographer: Pleco Source: www.wikicommons.org Copyright: Public Domain

 Pterygoplichthys anisitsi has been found in the Buffalo and Brays Bayous systems in Houston, TX since 2001.
 As of 2016, survey efforts have shown reproductive populations are being maintained.

 U.S. Habitat: Loricariids can be found in most freshwater habitats in tropical Costa Rica, Panama, and South America, but many species have small natural ranges.
 They can also be found in some brackish water habitats.
 Most loricariids are nocturnal.
 Armored catfish eat algae, invertebrates, and detritus however, there is one genus, Panaque, that is known for eating wood.

-U.S. Present: Florida, Texas, and possibly Wisconsin.
+U.S. Present: Florida, Nevada, Texas, and possibly Wisconsin.

 Management stems from controlling the fish trade.
 Advising owners to avoid releasing Loricariids into local waters is paramount in curbing the invasion.
 Breeding populations have been reported in Florida and Texas.
 Biologists working in Harris County started aggressive fishing strategies in Buffalo and Brays Bayous in 2016.